Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Summary

 The fragmentation functions in HM events are noticeably different from those in MB events.
 The probability of jet fragmentation into particles with low $z^{\rm ch}$ gets enhanced, followed by a suppression of high-$z^{\rm ch}$ particles in HM events compared to that in MB.
 The observed jet modification is more prominent for low-\pt jets (10--20 GeV/c) with larger jet radius ($R$ = 0.4) and is reduced with increasing jet \pt at a given radius.
 These trends are qualitatively reproduced by PYTHIA\,8.
 Similar conclusions are obtained when studying the fragmentation function in MB and HM events using the $\xi^{\rm ch}$ variable.

+Signatures of collectivity, previously associated with QGP production, have been observed in event multiplicity-dependent measurements in the soft sector of QCD.
 Recently, a selection bias towards multi-jet topology has been argued to affect the observed azimuthal broadening in the sample of high-multiplicity events defined from the V0M signal amplitudes.
 The modifications of intra-jet properties for leading jets are independent of the presence of other jets in an event and are therefore less prone to such biases.
+The multiplicity-dependent measurements of intra-jet properties presented in this article show that increasing event multiplicity in small collision systems also influences hard probes such as jets.
 An investigation using PYTHIA\,8 with a less biased HM event selection also shows a similar amount of modification.
-A detailed study using PYTHIA\,8 shows that the major sources of the modification in jet fragmentation are multiparton interactions with color reconnection and the enhanced number of gluon-initiated jets in HM events.
+A detailed study using PYTHIA\,8 shows that the major source of the modification in jet fragmentation is multiparton interactions with color reconnection in HM events.
 One can conclude from here that jet modification is observed in small systems with increasing multiplicity, shifting the question towards how one can attribute the observed modification to different causes, e.g., multiparton interactions, jet bias from HM event selection or jet quenching in mini-QGP.
 Since PYTHIA\,8 captures most of the features of the data, the measured modifications cannot be directly interpreted as due to the formation of a QGP in high-multiplicity pp collisions.
 The measurements of intra-jet properties reported in this work provide new constraints to mechanisms underlying jet modification in small systems.
+More precise measurements of these observables could provide better insights into the jet modification in small collision systems with high final-state multiplicity.

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}